 If you find that your baby is only feeding for five minutes at a time, you may want to encourage them to feed for longer and keep an eye on their weight gain and growth.

 How do I get my baby to unlatch from my nipple?

 Breaking the suction before pulling your baby away from your breast is key to avoiding sore nipples.

-The laid-back or side-lying positions may also be a more comfortable option than sitting, as they both allow you to avoid having any weight or pressure on your wound.
+The laid-back or side-lying positions may also be a more comfortable option than sitting, as they both let you avoid having any weight or pressure on your stomach or wound.